SCOTUS Nominee Gorsuch Argued Women ‘Manipulate’ Maternity Leave, Students Say

 So far concerns about what having Judge Neil Gorsuch on the Supreme Court would mean for women have centered on the presumption that he is anti-abortion.
-(He’s never commented on the issue specifically, but he ruled that Hobby Lobby shouldn’t have to cover employees’ birth control and wanted to rehear a decision blocking Utah’s attempt to defund Planned Parenthood).
+(He has never commented on the issue specifically, but he did rule that Hobby Lobby shouldn’t have to cover its employees’ birth control, and he wanted to rehear a decision blocking Utah’s attempt to defund Planned Parenthood.)

-Now former students have raised concerns about Gorsuch’s views on discrimination against female workers.
-Jennifer Sisk, who graduated from the University of Colorado Law School last year, says that during a Legal Ethics and Professionalism class last spring, Gorsuch told his students that companies should ask women about their pregnancy plans during job interviews, and claimed that many women plan to manipulate their employers by taking maternity leave then quitting to stay home with their children.
+Now some of his former students have raised concerns about Gorsuch’s views on discrimination against female workers.
+Jennifer Sisk, who graduated from the University of Colorado Law School last year, says that during a Legal Ethics and Professionalism class last spring, Gorsuch told his students that companies should ask women about their pregnancy plans during job interviews, and claimed that many women plan to manipulate their employers by taking maternity leave, then quitting to stay home with their children.

-Sisk sent a two-page letter describing the incident to the the Senate Judiciary Committee.
+Sisk sent a two-page letter describing the incident to the Senate Committee on the Judiciary.
 It was posted on Sunday night by the National Employment Lawyers Association and the National Women’s Law Center.

 Instead, he asked the class to raise their hands if they knew of a female who had used a company to get maternity benefits and then left right after having a baby.
 Judge Gorsuch specifically targeted females and maternity leave.
 This question was not about parents or men shifting priorities after having children.
 It was solely focused on women using their companies.

-Sisk says that when only a few people raised their hands, Gorsuch said, “C’mon guys.”
-He told them, “all our hands should be raised because ‘many’ women use their companies for maternity benefits and then leave the company after the baby is born.”
-She says he “implied that women intentionally manipulate companies and plan to disadvantage their companies starting from the first interview.”
+Sisk says that when only a few people raised their hands, Gorsuch said, “C’mon, guys.”
+He told them that “all our hands should be raised because ‘many’ women use their companies for maternity benefits and then leave the company after the baby is born.”
+She says he “implied that women intentionally manipulate companies and plan to disadvantage their companies, starting from the first interview.”

 When one student said employers can’t ask prospective hires about their pregnancy plans, Gorsuch said that was incorrect.
 Sisk continues: